jimshowalter/architecture-enforcer/README.md

 1. Create a war file for your project.
 This is necessary even if your project isn't deployed as a war, because pf-CDA requires a war (or at least works best when pointed at a war).

 1. Sync and build this project.
-Ignore "[WARNING] The POM for org.apache.bcel:bcel:jar:6.3.PR1 is missing, no dependency information available" and "[WARNING] Classes in bundle 'Architecture Enforcer' do no match with execution data.
+Ignore "[WARNING] The POM for org.apache.bcel:bcel:jar:6.3.PR1 is missing, no dependency information available" and "[WARNING] Classes in bundle 'Architecture Enforcer' do no [sic] match with execution data.
 For report generation the same class files must be used as at runtime".

 1. Verify that the project works, by running this command (adjusted for your environment):